mhrezaee/api-jwt/README.md

 #
-.NET 6 Web API using jwt Authorization and Authentication
+.NET 7 Web API using jwt Authorization and Authentication

-UPDTE : Updated to .NET 7